cesparza2022/als-mirna-oxidation-pipeline/HALLAZGOS_REVISION_PERFECCIONISTA.md

   - All step1 panels now have letters (B., C., D., E., F., G.) for consistency
   - Subtitles improved: Explain seed region as "functional binding domain" o "functional miRNA binding domain"
   - Term "oxidative signature" added consistently for biological context of G>T
-  - Labels from ejes mejoradas: More descriptive and scientifically accurate
+  - Labels from ejes improved: More descriptive and scientifically accurate
-- ✅ **Legends mejoradas:**
+- ✅ **Legends improved:**
-  - Panel D: "Region (Seed vs Non-seed)" in lugar from only "Region"
+  - Panel D: "Region (Seed vs Non-seed)" instead of only "Region"
-  - Panel F: Labels from ejes more descriptivas
+  - Panel F: Labels from ejes more descriptive
-- ✅ **Annotations mejoradas:**
+- ✅ **Annotations improved:**
   - Panel C: Added text explanatory for seed region
   - Panels B, E: Improved annotations with explanation of seed region
-  - step4/03: Annotations from seed region mejoradas
+  - step4/03: Annotations from seed region improved
-- ✅ **Consistency terminological:**
+- ✅ **Terminological consistency:**
   - Standardized "Non-Seed" to "Non-seed" (lowercase) for consistency
-  - Consistent explanation of seed region (positions 2-8: functional binding domain) in all the scripts
+  - Consistent explanation of seed region (positions 2-8: functional binding domain) in all scripts
   - Term "oxidative signature" used consistently for G>T mutations
   - RPM explained as "Reads Per Million" where it appears
 - ✅ **Clustering and heatmaps:**